 When a Colorado business purchases inventory to resell, it can often do so without paying sales tax.
-To do so, the retailer will need to provide a Colorado Sales Tax Exemption Certificate to their vendor.
+To do so, the retailer needs to provide their vendor a Colorado Sales Tax Exemption Certificate.

 Learn how the Colorado Sales Tax Exemption Certificate works, how to get one, and more.